basileMarchand/basictools-frozen/docs/Admin.rst

 ###########################

 To contribute to BasicTools you can fill a bug report on either of the gitlab with a *minimal non working example*.
-This makes the debuging in ours side easier.
+This makes the debugging in ours side easier.

 If you want to contribute with code you must.